 - Personal growth and crystallization of goals

-That’s why I have come up with a four ways you can maximize your time and make the most of your summer vacation!
+That’s why I've come up with four ways you can maximize your time and make the most of your summer vacation!

 1. Take an online course

-I am taking two online courses this summer via edX in political philosophy and journalism.
+I'm taking two online courses this summer via edX in Political Philosophy and Journalism.
 The course material is curated by expert professors from renowned universities around the world.
 Some other notable online course providers are Coursera, Khan Academy, Udemy, Lynda.com, and Udacity, among many more.
-And their offerings range from free and inexpensive online classes to certificates and even “nanodegrees.”
-Last year I also benefitted a lot from the many discussion forums of an Amnesty Human Rights course.
+And their offerings range from free and inexpensive online classes to certificates and even “nano degrees.”
+Last year, I also benefitted greatly from the many discussion forums of an Amnesty Human Rights course.